Articles of Association of Norway’s Performing Rights Society (TONO)

 (2) The annual meeting is to be held in Oslo.
 If necessary for special reasons, the annual meeting may be held elsewhere.

-(3) Notice of the annual meeting is to be in writing to all the members with a known address.
+(3) Notice of the annual meeting is to be in writing to all the unit holders with a known address.

 (4) Notice of the annual meeting shall be sent at least two weeks before the meeting is to be held.